opensearch-project/opensearch-ci/packer/README.md

 ### Notes

-* Run packer outside of VPN as port 5985/5986, 22, 445 might be blocked for winrm/ssh/smb during the provision, corresponding security group must have the same rules
+* Run packer outside of VPN as port 5985/5986, 22, 445 might be blocked for winrm/ssh/smb during the provision, corresponding security group must have the same rules.
-* Make sure the variable section in the template file is filled up, as well as the configs in config folder
+* Make sure the variable section in the template file is filled up, as well as the configs in config folder.
-* Must use a public subnet for packer to connect to the hosts
+* Must use a public subnet for packer to connect to the hosts.
-* You can choose to use fixed AMI ID instead of using the AMI filter to find the IDs
+* You can choose to use fixed AMI ID instead of using the AMI filter to find the IDs.
-* EC2Launch vs EC2Launchv2 have a lot of differences, all the templates here are using EC2Launch on Windows AMI
+* EC2Launch vs EC2Launchv2 have a lot of differences, all the templates here are using EC2Launch on Windows AMI.
-* If the process get interrupted in the middle of the run, you need to log onto AWS console to cleanup everything starts with `packer` prefix
+* If the process get interrupted in the middle of the run, you need to log onto AWS console to cleanup everything starts with `packer` prefix.

 ### Thanks